 Lunchtime pints key to economic recovery

-DRINKING at least three pints of beer at lunchtime could put Britain’s economy back on track, it has been claimed.
+EVERYONE drinking at least three pints of beer at lunchtime will keep Britain’s economy on track, it has been claimed.

 Professor Henry Brubaker of the Institute for Studies said: “Throughout the 80s and early 90s, office workers would flee the office like rats out of a trap at half twelve – twelve on Fridays – heading straight for the pub.